Afia-Anjum/ei_ms_pred/README.md

 ## Chapter 3 : Prediction of Electron-Ionization Mass Spectra (EI-MS) by Leveraging Composite Graph Neural Networks (GNN) and a Support Vector Regressor (SVR)

-This is the github repo for chapter 3 "Prediction of Electron-Ionization Mass Spectra (EI-MS) by Leveraging Composite Graph Neural Networks (GNN) and a Support Vector Regressor (SVR)"
+This is the github repository for chapter 3 "Prediction of Electron-Ionization Mass Spectra (EI-MS) by Leveraging Composite Graph Neural Networks (GNN) and a Support Vector Regressor (SVR)"

 The finalized predictor for EI-MS prediction (called the Adjusted NEIMS with MIIP and PA) achieved a spectral matching score dot product score of 0.621 and outperformed other existing EI-MS predictors by achieving an average spectral correctness of 92.3% and an average spectral coverage of 94% on two held out test sets.